-The PhD program in International Management Studies (IMS) is part of the Organizations, Strategy, and International Management (OSIM) area and focuses on the scholarly analysis of international, strategic and organizational management issues.
-Topics such as multinational management, global business strategy, organizational design and change, technological and industrial development, entrepreneurship, and managerial decision-making are examined.
-For more information, please download our 18 Characteristics of Doctoral Programs in International Management Studies.
+The PhD program in International Management Studies (IMS) is offered by the Organizations, Strategy, and International Management (OSIM) area and focuses on the scholarly analysis of international, strategic and organizational management issues.
+Topics such as multinational management, global business strategy, organizational design and change, technological and industrial development, corporate governance, and managerial decision-making are examined.

 PhD students in International Management Studies can major or minor in the following area:

 Students have the opportunity to be involved in ongoing research projects under the mentorship of experienced faculty.
 The emphasis is on student involvement in research early in their graduate careers.
 Close interaction with faculty members enables students to quickly learn to identify and develop research ideas and create their own research agenda.
 Our IMS PhD students are a diverse, energetic, and collegial group coming from countries such as China, Germany, India, South Korea, Turkey, and the United States.
 They are intelligent, hard-working, and active in research, publishing academic papers during and after they graduate from our program (see Student Publications tab below).

 Students also develop teaching competence under faculty mentorship through teaching one or two sections of an undergraduate course, a relatively light teaching load compared to many other PhD programs’ requirements.
 Several of our recent graduates, Yasuhiro Yamakawa, Brian Pinkham and Canan Mutlu, won the Best Teacher Award in the “TA/PhD Instructor” category in the Jindal School of Management, indicating that they were the best instructors among over 100 PhD students of the school.
 Another graduate, Sergey Lebedev, won the Best Dissertation Award in the Jindal School of Management.